Kristina2882/CosmeticsShop/README.md

 [YOUR-PASSWORD-HERE] with your password
 [YOUR-DB-NAME] with the name of your database

 P.S.
 I will update the design of the application as soon as all planned functionality is implemented.
-Great thanks to PhotoPea for the templates I've used for creating pictures for the categories for the Home page:))
+Great thanks to PhotoPea for the templates I've used for creating pictures for the categories for the Home page:)) Also thanks to all other sources I've taken pictures from.
+My project is for my personal learning ONLY and it will not be used for the commercial purposes.